ocp-workshop-wf/bootcamp/module3/README.md

       </p>

   - Accessing a Service using environment variables:
     - Environment variables are another set of key value pairs that are available in your pods.
-The valuse will be a mix of present values from the operating system, valuse specified in the `ENV` instruction in your dockerfile, and valuse injected by OpenShift
+The values will be a mix of present values from the operating system, values specified in the `ENV` instruction in your dockerfile, and values injected by OpenShift

     - List all of the values from inside the pod by running the following command: